Eastern Indian Ocean Blue Whale Migratory Route IMMA

 Balaenoptera musculus intermedia

-Within this area pygmy blue whales migrate from one of their known foraging grounds reported in the published literature: the Perth Canyon and surrounds (from the Houtman Abrolhos Islands down to the very south of WA) (Rennie et al., 2009).
+Within this IMMA pygmy blue whales migrate from one of their known foraging grounds reported in the published literature: the Perth Canyon and surrounds (from the Houtman Abrolhos Islands down to the very south of Western Australia) (Rennie et al., 2009).
 The Perth canyon promotes localised upwelling, enhancing productivity and allowing plankton to bloom and thus attracting the whales (Rennie et al., 2009).
 The Perth Canyon is thought to be used by both pygmy blue and Antarctic blue whales for feeding (Commonwealth of Australia, 2015), but published evidence of the latter is lacking.
-Evidence of feeding pygmy blue whales comes from the analysis of the movement behaviour of pygmy blue whales tagged at Perth Canyon where milling behaviour was identified, and high levels of occupancy occurred in Perth Canyon/Naturalist Plateau and also Ningaloo Reef.
+Evidence of feeding pygmy blue whales comes from the analysis of the movement behaviour of pygmy blue whales tagged at Perth Canyon.
+High levels of occupancy occurred in Perth Canyon/Naturalist Plateau and also at Ningaloo Reef.

 Description of Qualifying Criteria

 The total eastern Indian Ocean blue whale population was estimated at 662-1559 in 2010 (McCauley and Jenner, 2010).
 Blue whales are Red Listed by the IUCN as Endangered (EN) though the pygmy blue whale (Balaenoptera musculus brevicauda subspecies) has not yet been evaluated.

 Criterion C: Key Life Cycle Activities